 Step 4: Choose points of immediate action

 Align the RPNs for all possible failures from the highest down.
-Items with the largest values will be the ones that should get addressed first.
+Items with the highest values will be the ones that should get addressed first.

-If the Pareto rule - 80% of issues are caused by 20% of causes - is to be trusted, then there is a chance that solving the top few risk points will go a long way.
-But whether this materializes for you or nor, depends largely on the nature of your process and its unique difficulties.
+According to the Pareto rule, 80% of problems are results of 20% of causes.
+Consequently, there is a good chance that solving the top few risk points will bring about significant improvement.
+Whether this materializes for you or not largely depends on the nature of your process and its unique difficulties.
 Please note, however, that critical errors should be assigned corrective measures even if they don’t ultimately belong to the top 20%.

 Step 5: Design & apply correction, then reassess

-Now that you know what needs to be done immediately, create an action plan, execute it and once the new process is in place, run the FMEA again, to adjust the scores for the now addressed concerns, and to verify if the change has possibly impacted other failure modes.
-In many cases, it will not be possible to reduce the severity parameter of a possible breakdown, so the ease and speed of detection together with problem occurrence should be your focus; you may also want to consider error-proofing the process.
+Now that you know what needs doing first, create an action plan.
+Execute it and - once the new process is in place - perform the FMEA again.
+It will let you adjust the scores for the already addressed concerns and verify if the change has possibly impacted other failure modes.
+In many cases, it will not be possible to reduce the severity parameter of a potential breakdown.
+So, the ease and speed of detection, along with problem occurrence, should be your focus; you may also want to consider error-proofing the process.

-By applying Failure Mode and Effects Analysis to your process, product, or system, you’ll get a few steps closer to making sure, that you’ve done all you can, to prevent problems from presenting and causing costly delays, unhappy customers, and teams.
+By applying Failure Mode and Effects Analysis to your process, product, or system, you’ll get a few steps closer to making sure you’ve done all you can to prevent problems causing costly delays, unhappy customers, and teams.

 Risk Priority Number alternatives: